Strong Marathon Legs

 Let’s get started.

-Start the program 13 weeks before your goal race.
+For the 12 Week program start 13 weeks before your goal race.
+For the 6 Week program start 7 weeks before your goal race.
 The week before your race you will not have any routines to do so your legs are fresh and ready to go when you toe that start line!
 The program has two workouts per week, and I recommend doing those workouts on your hard run workout days AFTER your run.
 It’s okay to do it right after the run or later in the day.
 Give yourself at least 48 hours to recover in between Marathon Legs workouts.

 All runners will benefit from completing this strength program, but I designed it especially for runners logging lots of miles who don’t have much time to hit the gym for hours every week.